Interband cascade laser: Theory of operation

-Cascade Stage Design
+Cascade stage design

 In each cascade stage, the thin InAs layers act as confined quantum well (QW) layers for electrons and barriers for holes.
 The GaSb (or GaInSb) layers conversely act as QWs for holes and barriers for electrons, while the AlSb layers serve as barriers for both electrons and holes.
 The key feature that enables the realization of cascading within an interband diode is the so-called "type-II", or broken-gap, band alignment between InAs and GaSb.
 Whereas in the more usual class of type-I QWs both the electrons and holes are confined within the same material layer, the InAs-GaSb system is type-II because the conduction band minimum of InAs lies at a lower energy than the valence band maximum of GaSb.
 This less common arrangement makes it easy to re-inject electrons from the valence band of one stage of the ICL into the conduction band of the next stage via simple elastic scattering.

 Each cascade stage effectively acts as an individual photon generator.
 A single stage is composed of an electron injector, a hole injector, and an active gain region consisting of one hole QW and one or two electron QWs.
 When the device is biased, excess electrons and holes are generated and flow into the active region, where they recombine and emit light.
 In order to minimize optical losses at the semimetallic interface forming the boundary between the electron and hole injectors, a layer of AlSb is placed between the InAs and GaSb layers to prevent interband reabsorption of the generated photons.

 A typical active region employs the so-called "W" quantum well configuration.
 In this design, the GaInSb hole QW is sandwiched between two InAs electron QWs, which are in turn surrounded by two AlSb barrier layers.
 This arrangement maximizes the optical gain by increasing the spatial overlap between the electron and hole wavefunctions that are nominally separated in different layers.
 The lasing wavelength, as determined by the bandgap created between the ground state electron and hole energy levels, can be varied simply by changing the InAs electron QW thickness (whereas it is much less sensitive to the hole QW thickness).